kristinemlarson/gnssIR_python/README.md

 * User inputs for the Lomb Scargle Periodogram calculation

 This should be stored in a file called REFL_CODE/input/aaaa See sample file called input_smm3_example.
+I also have a python script that will make this file for you: make_input_file.py
+It requires several inputs, so use the help option.
+Some inputs are required and others are optional.
+The require lat/lon/height does not need to be very precise.
+It is only used for the refraction correction.

 * Output: Your output files will go in REFL_CODE/YYYY/results/aaaa This is basically a text listing of individual arc reflector heights.